MarkyMark1000/AWS_Django_MultiProject/1_SendEmailFromWebsite/README.md

 ---

+###### OVERVIEW

 Firstly, move into the directory where the Dockerfile is located.

 This installation does not use Dockerhub or any other repository to make the installation simple, however it is dependent upon the Dockerrun.aws.json file in the remote-docker directory, so I suggest you take a look at this.

+This Elastic Beanstalk installation procedure may add the following files and directories.
+They can be deleted to clean things up, but it is worth checking the files to ensue that when you re-deploy, you send it to the correct region, environment etc:
+- .elasticbeanstalk
+- .dockerignore
+- .gitignore

+###### SETUP AND DEPLOYMENT

-You then need to initiate an Elastic Beanstalk App using a command similar to the following:
+Initiate an Elastic Beanstalk App using a command similar to the following:

 ```
 eb init -i -p docker contSendEmailApp